 The Ringling also offers an outdoor play space.
 If the weather is nice, it’s the perfect spot to get out your kids’ energy during your museum visit.
 There’s also a gorgeous rose garden that is great to explore.

 Your museum ticket will allow for admission to both the Circus Museum and the art museum.
 If you choose, you can also add on a tour of Ca’ d’Zan, John Ringling and his wife Mable’s beautiful 56-room home.
 Even if you don’t tour the house, you can explore the exterior, which sits on the Sarasota Bay.
+If your kids are young, I’d probably still with just the circus museum.
+But, if you are traveling with older kids, or without children, it’s definitely worth visiting the entire property.
 I would definitely recommend visiting the Ringling during your trip to Sarasota with kids.

 Visit the Beach